The QCD Adler function and the muon $g-2$ anomaly from renormalons: Summary and outlook

 We have also addressed the implications and the interplay with the muon's magnetic moment.
-We can reproduce both the leading order value for the vacuum polarization hadronic contribution predicted by dispersive approaches, as well as the most recent value consistent with the measurement of the magnetic moment of the muon reported in Ref.~\cite{PhysRevLett.126.141801}, which is compatible with the most recent lattice calculation~\cite{Borsanyi:2020mff}.
-As proof of concept, our result shows that the muon $g-2$ discrepancy can be entirely explained without resorting to new physics.
-Instead, it can be explained by considering non-analytic contributions in the strong coupling constant $\alpha_s$ calculated using resurgence theory.

-In particular, fitting the available data for Adler function using Eq.~\eqref{trans_adler}, we get $a_\mu\simeq 6.85\times10^{-8}$, notably close to the average value $\simeq6.9\times10^{-9}$.
-A small modification of the (fitted) parameters shown in Tab.~\ref{tabrersurgencefit} can explain the SM discrepancy for $a_\mu$.
-As shown in Fig.~\ref{TabAdleramu}, the only effect is of slightly spoiling the behavior of the Adler function at energies $\lesssim0.7$ GeV, range in which data may be not complete due to missed contributions in the hadronic cross section $\sigma(e^+e^-\rightarrow hadrons)$.
+In particular, we implemented in our model the \emph{tentative hypothesis} to explain the SM discrepancy for $a_\mu$~\cite{PhysRevLett.126.141801} by modifying the vacuum-hadronic-polarization contribution.
+As shown in Fig.~\ref{TabAdleramu}, its only effect is slightly spoiling the behavior of the Adler function at energies $\lesssim0.7$ GeV, a range in which data may not be complete due to missed contributions in the hadronic cross-section $\sigma(e^+e^-\rightarrow hadrons)$.
+The corresponding modification of the (fitted) parameters that would explain the $g-2$ discrepancy is shown in Tab.~\ref{amufit}.
+As proof of concept, our result implies that the muon $g-2$ discrepancy can be accounted for by including non-analytic contributions in the strong coupling constant $\alpha_s$ -- calculated using resurgence theory.
+The latter would be compatible with the most recent lattice calculation~\cite{Borsanyi:2020mff}.

-We expect our result to be applicable for other relevant processes involving the two-point Green function at the hadronic scale.
-An example may be the event shape observables in $e^+e^-$ collisions~\cite{Webber:1994cp,Manohar:1994kq,Korchemsky:1994is,Dokshitzer:1995zt,Akhoury:1995sp,Nason:1995np}.
-Other applications may be on the determination of the heavy quark pole mass~\cite{Beneke:1994sw,Bigi:1994em} and on the static quark-antiquark potential~\cite{Aglietti:1995tg}.
-These processes open the possibility of testing the universality of QCD running coupling and of the constants found in Tab.~\ref{tabrersurgencefit}, in the spirit of Ref.~\cite{Dokshitzer:1995qm}.